Browse documentation

 7 | getX(undefined);

 Stdin input uses <stdin> as the filename and retains full source context for error display.
-If source context is not available (e.g., errors originating inside native built-in callbacks without a JavaScript source location), GocciaScript falls back to displaying the stack trace string.
+If source context is not available (e.g., errors originating inside native function callbacks without a JavaScript source location), GocciaScript falls back to displaying the stack trace string.

-Error Properties#
+Error Properties

 Every error object has the following properties: